-“Getaway without going away” with a ride on the Angel Island Tiburon Ferry this Spring.
+“Getaway without going away” with a ride on the Angel Island Tiburon Ferry this Summer.
 That’s right.
-You’re invited to sit back and relax as Angel Island Tiburon Ferry’s scenic 10-miniute ferry ride transports you to Angel Island State Park – the perfect venue for your Spring Break getaway, family reunion, weekend BBQ or picnic complete with charcoal BBQ’s for public use near Ayala Cover.
+You’re invited to sit back and relax as Angel Island Tiburon Ferry’s scenic 10-miniute ferry ride transports you to Angel Island State Park – the perfect venue for your Summer 2014 “Baycation” getaway, on San Francisco Bay the perfect venue for family reunions, and weekend BBQs with charcoal BBQ’s for public use near Ayala Cover.

-Angel Island is your “close to home getaway” for whatever outdoor activities you’re into such as hiking, biking, beach trips, boating, and even camping overnight.
-Angel Island is an especially great Bay Area getaway for family day trips.
+Angel Island is your “close to home getaway” for whatever outdoor activities you’re into such as:

 Click here to read more about Angel Island State Park’s white sandy Beaches such as Ayala Cove (pictured above), which is the most kid-friendly beach on the island, as it is the easiest to get to with small children.
 Additional Angel Island Beaches – some with amazing views of the San Francisco Skyline and the Golden Gate Bridge can be accessed by foot to include: